solace-fi/solace-client/src/README.md

     > pages: contains components that serve as web pages

-    > static: contains media such as images
+    > resources: contains media such as images

     > utils: contains stateless functions that serve as helper functions